pvillega/playground/README.md

 The project contains a set of bash scripts for common commands, to facilitate using them in multiple CI/CD environments:

+- `chk.sh`: runs the `check` command (fast build)
 - `test.sh`: runs the tests
+- `preCommit.sh`: runs the formatter, linter, and tests for the project

+Other utilities:

+- `docs.sh`: opens the docs of the project, including all the libraries used
 - `coverage.sh`: runs coverage check on the application
+- `prod.sh`: builds a production binary (using optimised code)
+- `audit.sh`: runs an Audit check on dependencies, to find reported vulnerabilities
+- `fmt.sh`: runs `cargo fmt` to auto-format Rust code
 - `lint.sh`: runs Clippy with a flag to return error on warnings
-- `audit.sh`: runs an Audit check on dependencies, to find reported vulnerabilities
-- `preCommit.sh`: runs the formatter, linter, and tests for the project
+- `update.sh`: updates Cargo and dependencies in the Cargo.lock file

 ## Github actions